diba-lab/sleep_loss_hippocampal_replay/README.md

 The code used in this repository utilizes open-source code for neural data analysis in Python written by Bapun Giri, Nat Kinsky, and Pho Hale: https://github.com/diba-lab/NeuroPy.

+Processed data used to generate most, but not all of the figures used in this paper can be found at: Kinsky, Nat (2024), “Sleep loss diminishes hippocampal reactivation and replay”, Mendeley Data, V1, doi: 10.17632/mzdx59f87h.1

 ### Interactive sleep scoring plots
 Navigate to the `interactive_figures/sleep_scoring` folder and download a sleep scoring file (.html format) for a session of your choice.